CuUwrRobotics/PiranhaBot/README.md

 # PiranhaBot
 Main repository for the PiranhaBot software files.
+---
-Any files meant to go on the above surface device should be placed in `SurfaceDevice` folder.
+- Any surface device files should be in `SurfaceDevice` folder.
+- YAML config files for runtime config of programs go in respective `config` folders.